fluxninja/aperture/docs/content/get-started/policies/policies.md

    it according to your requirements.
 This editor offers syntax highlighting, auto-completion, and linting features for your convenience.
-If there is a syntax error in the policy, the editor will highlight the line and provide you with an error message as shown in the example below.
+If there is a syntax error in the policy, the editor will highlight the line and provide you with an error message, as shown in the example below.

    ![Policy Builder](./assets/5-customize-blueprint.png)